Scrubditch Care Farm provides therapeutic farm based activities for vulnerable people.

 At the Care Farm we have a good number of laying hens, bantams and ducks, along with a breeding flock of Wiltshire Horn Ewes and two Oxford Sandy & Black Sows who have regular litters of piglets.
 Students help with the lambing, feed and muck out all the animals, collect the eggs and carry out maintenance where needed.
 We have a poly tunnel and a series of raised beds where students can grow produce from seeds, and cook with them in our purpose built kitchen studio.

-The Care Farm is a ‘day’ facility – we are open from 10am to 3pm Monday to Friday.
+The Care Farm is a ‘day’ facility – we are open from 10am to 3pm Monday to Friday during the school term.
 We offer a ‘taster’ session for prospective students so they can try us out before they decide to sign up to coming regularly.

 Want to do something challenging and rewarding?
 Then volunteering at Scrubditch Care Farm could be for you!